averos-io/averos-io.github.io/_docs/1.2.3/09-customize-your-app-averos-workflow.md

 ### **2- Generate your CRUD Use Cases**

 `advanced-crud` alias `[acrud]` is the averos workflow that is dedicated to creating fully blown `crud` use cases in oneshot.
 It will create the entity along with its default members and sevice.
-Then it will procede by creating and configuring the related crud use cases.
+Then it will proceed by creating and configuring the related crud use cases.

 Let's go ahead and execute this command in order to initiate `crud` use cases for both `ToDoArea` and `ToDoTask`: